 Use a Disney Vacation Planner

 Booking your Disney Vacation through a Disney Vacation Planner can save you time, and most likely save you money.
 As an authorized Disney and Universal Vacation planner, we will sort through all the options, help you plan a trip that suits your needs and budget.
-We can explain the ins and outs of Disney – places where other families might get caught spending unnecessarily.
+We can explain the ins and outs of Disney, and stay updated on all of the changes that take place.
 We help you plan your time in the parks – from something like choosing Lightning Lanes selection with Genie+ to helping with dining reservations and which attractions to hit first.
 And the best part, a word you don’t often hear often at Disney – our services are completely FREE to our clients!
-Click this link for all your travel, and Disney Vacation needs!
+Fill out this form to get started.

 Buy Gifts Ahead of Time “From Mickey”

 A fun way we saved a ton of money at Disney was to skip the expensive in-park souvenirs.
 We decided to purchase some Disney memorabilia before we even stepped foot onto a Disney Property.
 We gathered Disney goodies from places like Target, the Disney Store Outlet, and Walmart.
 Each night of the trip we brought out a few small gifts and told the kids they were delivered from Mickey Mouse himself.
 The first night we brought out Mickey and Minnie water bottles along with some Disney inspired containers for snacks.
 We used these inside the park the entire trip and still use them at home today.
 Some other ideas of gifts you could buy ahead of time to do Disney on a budget are beach towels, figurines, t-shirts, character outfits, signature books or even some Disney inspired snacks.

 Contributed by: Tavia from Big Brave Nomad